denilgabani/Computer-Pointer-Controller/README.md

 -i <Path of input video file or enter cam for taking input video from webcam> -d GPU
 ```
-- If you want ot run app on FPGA:-
+- If you want to run app on FPGA:-
 ```
 python main.py -f <Path of xml file of face detection model> \
 -fl <Path of xml file of facial landmarks detection model> \